Anti-neutrophil cytoplasmic antibody: Pathogenesis

-Although the pathogenic role of ANCA is still controversial, in vitro and animal models support the idea that the antibodies have a direct pathological role in the formation of small vessel vasculitides.
-MPO and PR3-specific ANCA can activate neutrophils and monocytes through their Fc and Fab'2 receptors, which can be enhanced by cytokines which cause neutrophils to display MPO and PR3 on their surface.
-Aberrant glycosylation of the MPO and PR3-specific ANCA enhances their ability to interact with activating Fc receptors on neutrophils.
+Although the pathogenic role of ANCA remains controversial, in vitro and animal models support the idea that the antibodies have a direct pathological role in the development of small-vessel vasculitides.
+MPO and PR3-specific ANCA can activate neutrophils and monocytes through their Fc and Fab'2 receptors, which can be enhanced by cytokines, which cause neutrophils to display MPO and PR3 on their surface.
+Aberrant glycosylation of the MPO- and PR3-specific ANCA enhances their ability to interact with activating Fc receptors on neutrophils.
 The activated neutrophils can then adhere to endothelial cells where degranulation occurs.
-This releases free oxygen radicals and lytic enzymes, resulting in damage to the endothelium via the induction of necrosis and apoptosis.
-Furthermore, neutrophils release chemoattractive signalling molecules that recruit more neutrophils to the endothelium, acting as a positive feedback loop.
+This releases free oxygen radicals and lytic enzymes, resulting in damage to the endothelium by inducing necrosis and apoptosis.
+Furthermore, neutrophils release chemoattractive signalling molecules that recruit additional neutrophils to the endothelium, leading to a positive feedback loop.
 Animal models have shown that MPO antibodies can induce necrotizing crescentic glomerulonephritis and systemic small vessel vasculitis.
-In these animal models, the formation of glomerulonephritis and vasculitis can occur in the absence of T-cells; however, neutrophils must be present.
+In these animal models, glomerulonephritis and vasculitis can occur in the absence of T-cells; however, neutrophils must be present.
 Although ANCA titres have been noted to have limited correlation with disease activity, except for kidney disease, and with risk of relapse, this is explained by differences in the epitopes and affinity of ANCAs.
 ANCAs induce excess activation of neutrophils, resulting in the production of neutrophil extracellular traps (NETs), which cause damage to small blood vessels.
-In addition, in patients with active disease, treated with Rituximab, an anti-CD20 antibody which remove circulating B-cells, clinical remission correlates more to the decreasing number of circulating B-cells than decrease in ANCA titre, which in some patient does not change during treatment.
-The same study found that clinical relapse in some patients were in association with the return of circulating B-cells.
+In addition, in patients with active disease, treated with Rituximab, an anti-CD20 antibody which removes circulating B-cells, clinical remission correlates more with the decreasing number of circulating B-cells than decrease in ANCA titre, which in some patients does not change during treatment.
+The same study found that clinical relapse in some patients was associated with the return of circulating B-cells.
 Based on the above observations and that ANCA reactive B-cells can be found in circulation in patients with AAV, an alternative hypothesis have been proposed assigning a direct pathogenic role of these cells, whereby activated neutrophils and ANCA-reactive B-cells engage in intercellular cross-talk, which leads not only to neutrophil degranulation and inflammation but also to the proliferation and differentiation of ANCA-reactive B-cells.
 However, this hypothesis remains to be tested.